joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 These defensive patterns were modeled to simulate how Marshall might counter Georgia’s offensive strengths, particularly in passing downs and red-zone situations.

-### 3.3 Defensive Co-Coordinator Layer: Shannon Morrison
+### 3.3 Defensive Coordinator Layer: Shannon Morrison

-As co-defensive coordinator, Shannon Morrison adds nuance to Marshall’s defensive strategy.
-His past work emphasizes situational disguise, hybrid linebacker usage, and zone rotation—complementing Gibson’s aggressive philosophy.
+As the new defensive coordinator, Shannon Morrison adds nuance to Marshall’s defensive strategy.
+His past work emphasizes situational disguise, hybrid linebacker usage, and zone rotation—complementing Gibson’s aggressive philosophy (at least this is what game trends show).

 **Modeling Considerations:**
 - Situational sub-packages (e.g., dime with hybrid LB/S roles)
 - Delayed blitzes and zone rotation
 - Emphasis on third-down disguise and red-zone containment

-As Morrison’s role becomes clearer during fall camp and early-season games, the model will be updated to reflect his influence on coverage shells and blitz timing.
+As Morrison’s role becomes clearer during fall camp and early-season games, the model can be updated to reflect his influence on coverage shells and blitz timing.

 ### 3.4 Opponent Profile: Georgia’s 2024 Coaching Tendencies